 The special highlight of this national park though is the 7 day trail around the Rwenzori Mountains that unveils the magical conditions that make this one of the most amazing spots on this globe.
 Despite lots of effort, cold weather and mud, the trail reveals enchanting scenes at are unforgettable like some of the plant life that cannot be found anywhere else except in high altitude tropical African mountains like the Giant Lobelia.
 Along the trail, several strategically placed huts are there for the comfort of the average visitor.

-Most accommodation can be found in the nearest major towns to the park and these are Fort Portal and kasese.
-The accommodation ranges from luxury hotels to basic lodges which can be found everywhere in these towns.
-When up in the mountains, the only available accommodation is the 18 huts that are found along the trails.
-You have to carry your own food and the Rwenzori Mountaineering services or RMS at Nyakalengija can provide you with utensils and a cook.
 Porters are also available for hire to carry all you heavy baggage.
-The huts can only accommodate 15 people a night so your trip might be delayed.
+The huts can only accommodate 15 people a night so your trip might delay.
 You can get there by road or by air.
-The drive from Kampala through fort portal to kasese is about 75 km and an additional 25 km will get you to the park gates.
-Alternatively, you can charter a plane from Entebbe to kasese and then you can proceed by road to the Rwenzori mountains national park.
+The drive from Kampala through fort portal to Kasese is about 75 km.
+Thereafter, an additional 25 km will get you to the park gates.
+Alternatively, you can charter a plane from Entebbe to Kasese.
+Then, you can proceed by road to the Rwenzori mountains national park.

 The huts can only accommodate 15 people a night and this might inconvenience your schedule.
-It is strongly recommended that you book well in advance to avoid disappointment.
+We strongly recommend that you book in advance to avoid disappointment.

-Like with all National parks, Littering is highly discouraged so as to try and keep the park as natural as possible.
-Things like tins, plastics and silver foils should be collected by you or your porter and taken out of the park
+Like with all National parks, littering is illegal so as to keep the park as natural as possible.
+You should collect tins, plastics and silver foils after use and take them out of the park.

 - Faq About Hiking Mount Rwenzori